Deformation-Invariant Neural Network and Its Applications in Distorted Image Restoration and Analysis: Deformation-invariant Neural Network (DINN)

 The main feature of the QCTN is the utilization of the Beltrami coefficient (BC) to represent the deformation map, as opposed to the conventional approach of using the vector field.
 The BC, denoted as $\mu$, quantifies the local geometric distortion caused by the deformation map.
 Specifically, if the norm of $\mu$, denoted as $|\mu|$, is close to zero, it indicates that the geometric distortion under the associated deformation map is minimal.
 Therefore, a loss function can be designed to minimize $|\mu|$ in certain regions, thereby reducing the local geometric distortion.

 Moreover, for a bijective deformation, the BC satisfies the condition $||\mu||_{\infty} < 1$.
 In this work, generating a bijective deformation map is crucial for mitigating the geometric distortion in the distorted image.
-As mentioned earlier, bijectivity is essential to preserve the fundamental characteristics of the original image.
-By incorporating the BC into the network, bijectivity can be easily enforced by introducing an activation function that guarantees $||\mu||_{\infty} < 1$.
+To ensure that the mapping outputted by QCTN is bijective, we employ the activation function \eqref{eq:BCactivation}.
+This activation function is applied to ensure that the Beltrami coefficient, which is outputted by the Beltrami Estimator Network, has a supreme norm strictly less than 1.
+By enforcing this condition, we guarantee the bijectivity of the resulting deformation map.
 In the discrete case, the image domain is triangulated, and each deformation mapping is treated as a piecewise linear function over each triangular face.
 The first derivatives of a piecewise linear function are constant on each triangular face.
 Consequently, the Beltrami coefficient can be regarded as a complex-valued function defined over each triangular face.

 As shown in Figure \ref{fig:BCE}, the Beltrami coefficient estimator is an encode-decoder network $\mathcal{G}^{\theta}$ with trainable parameters $\theta$, which takes distorted image $\Tilde{I}$ as input and outputs a BC $\mu\in \mathbb{C}^m$ associated with a deformation map $f$ for restoring the distorted image.
 Here, $m$ is the number of triangular faces in the discretization of the image domain.
+The Beltrami coefficient $\mu=\rho+i\tau$ defined in the image domain can be treated as two-channel images, where one channel represents the real part $\rho=Re(\mu)$, and the other one represents the imaginary part $\tau=Im(\mu)$.
 The corresponding deformation map $f$ associated with the output BC $\mu$ can be obtained by the BSNet $\mathcal{H}$, which will be described in the next subsection.
 This mapping $f = \mathcal{H}(\mu)$ is then used to transform the distorted image $\Tilde{I}$ into a distortion-free one $I'=\Tilde{I}\circ f$.
 In order to obtain a bijective deformation map, the BC $\mu$ outputted by $\mathcal{G}^{\theta}$ should satisfy the condition that $||\mu||_{\infty}<1$.
 For this purpose, in the last layer of the Beltrami coefficient estimator, we apply the following activation function:

 where $\mu_j$ is the $j$-th entry of $\mu \in \mathcal{C}^m$ and $\textbf{arg}(\mu_j)$ is the argument of the complex number $\mu_j$.